liuch37/tf-object-detection-pipelines/README.md

 # tf-object-detection-pipelines
-Customized pipelines of using TensorFlow object detection API [1].
+Customized pipelines of using TensorFlow object detection API [1] with TensorFlow 2.

 ## Installation
 Follow the steps in [2].